ljpernic/HQ3.1/src/pages/fiction/2020-05-20-Drifting-through-Life-and-into-Traffic/index.md

 title: Drifting through Life and into Traffic
 author: Roller Coaster Bill
 issue: Issue Three, Winter 2020
 description: Matchmaker Matchmaker make me some coffee please.
 I've got a headache and the only cure is smashing the patriarchy.
 I like big ideas and I cannot lie.
 The tanks are in the street, the cameras trained like soldiers.
 What does James Bond do when he isn't protecting imperialism.
-Bad people shooting bad people is not a foreign policy.
+Bad people shooting bad people is not a foreign policy. <p>Matchmaker Matchmaker make me some coffee please.
+I've got a headache and the only cure is smashing the patriarchy.
+I like big ideas and I cannot lie.
+The tanks are in the street, the cameras trained like soldiers.
+What does James Bond do <a href="https://www.havenquarterly.com/drifting-through-life/">[<i>>>continue>></i>]</a></p>
+shortdescription: Matchmaker Matchmaker make me some coffee please.
+I've got a headache and the only cure is smashing the patriarchy.
+I like big ideas and I cannot lie.
+The tanks are in the street, the cameras trained like soldiers.
+What does James Bond do when he isn't protecting imperialism.
+Bad <a href="https://www.havenquarterly.com/drifting-through-life/">[<i>>>continue>></i>]</a>
 category: FICTION
 cover: cover.jpg
 currentcover: CurrentCover.jpg